-- Students determine the theme or central idea of a text and how it is conveyed through particular details and provide a summary of the text without personal opinions or judgments. - Students explain how an author develops the point of view of the narrator or speaker in a text.
+- Students determine the theme or central idea of a text and how it is conveyed through particular details.
+Students also provide an objective summary of the text. - Students explain how an author develops the point of view of the narrator or speaker in a text.